opensearch-project/project-website/_posts/2025-03-31-query-insights-updates.md

 meta_description: Explore recent advancements in OpenSearch Query Insights, featuring query grouping by similarity, a dedicated Dashboards plugin for visualization and configuration, a local index exporter for historical analysis, and new plugin health monitoring capabilities.
 ---

-OpenSearch Query Insights provides essential visibility into search query performance, helping teams understand how queries execute and consume resources within their clusters.
-Since introducing [Query Insights](https://opensearch.org/blog/query-insights/), our goal has been to equip users with tools to identify performance bottlenecks and optimize queries, ultimately improving the end-user search experience.
-Effective query analysis is fundamental to maintaining efficient search operations.
+OpenSearch Query Insights gives you essential visibility into how search queries perform, helping you understand how queries run and how they use cluster resources.
+Since introducing [Query Insights](https://opensearch.org/blog/query-insights/), we've aimed to provide tools that help you identify performance bottlenecks and optimize your queries---ultimately improving the search experience for your users.
+Analyzing queries effectively is key to maintaining fast, efficient search operations.

-Building on that foundation and incorporating user feedback, we have continued to develop Query Insights.
-This post highlights several significant new features designed to deliver deeper analytical capabilities through advanced grouping, improve usability via a dedicated dashboard interface, enable historical analysis with new export options, and provide better operational monitoring for the Query Insights system itself.
+Based on that foundation and shaped by your feedback, we've continued to develop Query Insights.
+This post introduces several new features that bring deeper analytical capabilities through advanced query grouping, improved usability with a dedicated dashboard, historical analysis using export options, and better operational monitoring of the Query Insights system itself.

-### Refining Analysis with Query Grouping by Similarity
+## Grouping similar queries to improve analysis

-A common observation when analyzing Top N query lists (ranked by latency, CPU, or memory usage) is the prevalence of multiple entries representing structurally similar queries that differ only in literal parameter values.
-This can obscure other distinct, resource-intensive queries deserving attention.
+When reviewing top N query lists---ranked by latency, CPU usage, or memory---you might notice that many entries represent queries that are structurally similar but differ only in literal parameter values.
+These repeated patterns can make it harder to spot other unique, resource-intensive queries that need attention.

-To address this, Query Insights now supports **Query Grouping by Similarity**.
-This feature allows the system to aggregate queries based on their fundamental structure, abstracting away variations in specific search terms or filter values.
+To address this, Query Insights now supports **query grouping by similarity**.
+This feature lets the system group queries based on their core structure, ignoring variations in specific values like search terms or filters.

-**Mechanism:** When enabled, Query Insights parses incoming queries to identify their core operational structure.
-For instance, consider these two queries targeting the `user_id` field:
+**How it works:** When enabled, Query Insights analyzes incoming queries to extract their core structure.
+For example, these two queries target the same field but use different values:

 ```json
 // Query 1